alexandrainst/torch-trandsforms/README.md

 class RandomRotate90(BaseTransform):  # note the use of BaseTransform as base class here
     """
     Rotates the input 90 degrees around a randomly determined axis
+    NOTE: This is the not actual implementation of RandomRotate90
     """
     def __init__(self, nd=3, p=0.5):
         super().__init__(p = p, nd = nd)